Luke-H-C/side-projects/GIVEasia-transaction-data-wrangling/Project Summary.md

     GROUP BY cleaned_data.Email) AS T_Donation_to_GIVE ON T_Donation_to_Charities.Email = T_Donation_to_GIVE.Email
 ```

-P.S I believe there is a better way to fliter out the data without having two joined tables.
+P.S I believe there is a better way to filter out the data without having two joined tables.

 # Visualization
 I made these charts using EXCEL (and followed the data visualization guildlines by [Stephen Few.](https://www.amazon.com/Stephen-Few/e/B001H6IQ5M)) I also randomized all actual numbers (Excel RAND function) and removed meaningful axis names.
 I discovered a lot of interesting patterns and also confirmed some of my previous understandings about our users.